|The eurozone crisis threatens EU survival, Van Rompuy said ahead of a meeting of finance ministers [EPA]|

-Ahead of the meeting, Herman Van Rompuy, the EU president, said that the bloc will not survive if it fails to overcome a debt crisis plaguing the euro single currency area.
+The European Union will not survive if it fails to overcome a debt crisis plaguing the euro single currency area, the bloc’s president Herman Van Rompuy has said.

-Van Rompuy said that the EU and eurozone were in danger from alarm in the financial markets.
+Van Rompuy said that the EU and eurozone were in danger from alarm in the financial markets, just hours before finance ministers met in Brussels, the Belgian capital, on Tuesday.

 “We all have to work together in order to survive with the eurozone, because if we don’t survive with the eurozone we will not survive with the European Union,” Van Rompuy said in a speech.

-Van Rompuy's warning raised the stakes after an admission by Ireland that it was holding talks about a possible rescue, six months after international partners had to rush to aid Greece with a $150bn bailout.
+Van Rompuy’s stark warning raises the stakes after an admission by Ireland that it was holding talks about a possible rescue, six months after international partners had to rush to aid Greece with a $150bn bailout.

 There are fears that Ireland’s market turmoil could trigger a domino effect that could topple other vulnerable nations like Portugal.